 Although even larger than the Argive shields of the Greeks, the wicker shield naturally had no such protective capacity despite the two meter-long spears that the Persians used in battle.

 This small bronze relief panel dating back to 575 BC was once sewn onto the leather strap inside a shield.
 Perhaps most amazing of all is that it bears an inscription, one of a man called Aristodms of Argos.
-Measuring 16.2 x 8 x 1.5 cm (6 3/8 × 3 1/8 × 9/16 in.), this piece is one one of the earliest known signatures of a Greek artist.
+Measuring 16.2 x 8 x 1.5 cm (6+3/8 × 3+1/8 × 9/16 in.), this piece is one of the earliest known signatures of a Greek artist.

-At the top edge of the lower square, the signature of the bronzeworker is written in retrograde, from right to left: “Aristodamos the Argive made (this).”
+At the top edge of the lower square, the signature of the bronzeworker is written in reverse, from right to left: “Aristodamos the Argive made (this).”

 The intricately-made strap depicts two myths that were favored in that region of Greece.
 The upper panel represents the recovery of Helen of Troy by her husband Menelaos, king of Argos.
 Athena, the protectress of the Greeks, stands looking to the right.

 The lower scene depicts the Centaur Nessos abducting Deianeira, the wife of the hero Herakles.
 The names of the figures are inscribed beside them.

 The ancient Greeks sometimes considered shields to be valuable religious dedications, and shield straps are often found in the excavations of sanctuaries.
 Many such examples come from the Sanctuary of Zeus at Olympia, where worshippers left elaborate bronze shields as gifts to the gods.

 The city of Argos in southern Greece was the major production site of this art form.
 Because the maker of this shield strap, Aristodamos, names himself as an inhabitant of Argos, this work can be taken as important evidence for the style of Argive art in the early Archaic period.

 Shield blazons appear first on pottery dating back to the late eighth century.